-Preparing your child for a new experience in their life can be a difficult process, even more so if your child has a special need.
-Children with Autism are prone to being very curious of their surroundings and wandering off, which can make bodies of water, whether a lake or pool, a hazard.
-Teaching your child with Autism how to swim can help them avoid accidents and drowning, and it can also be an enjoyable and therapeutic experience for them.
+Preparing your child to try something new can be hard, even more so if your child has a special need.
+Children with Autism are naturally curious about their surroundings and wander off, which can make bodies of water such as lakes and pools dangerous.
+However, swimming can also be an enjoyable and therapeutic experience.

-With the help of Rachel Chadwick, a professional swim instructor with years of experience teaching children with special needs, we’ll give you some tips on how to prepare your Autistic child for their first swim lesson:
+Rachel Chadwick is a professional swim instructor with years of experience teaching children with special needs.
+Here are some tips to prepare your child with Autism for their swim lesson!

 1. Autism & Swimming: Make Them Feel Comfortable

-To ease your child into their new activity, have them watch videos of people swimming, visiting a swimming pool and answering any questions they have about it.
-Utilising visual aids is important for a child with Autism.
-Videos, and having a dialogue with your child gives them an idea of what they’ll be doing during a lesson.
+Watch videos of people swimming and visiting a swimming pool.
+Answer any questions that your child may have.
+Visual aids are important for a child with Autism.
+Videos and having a conversation with your child give them an idea of what they will be doing during a lesson.

-Rachel says, “Visiting a pool and meeting with an instructor, or having an instructor come to your home pool, will help in establishing their comfort level with this new environment.
+“Visiting a pool and meeting with an instructor having an instructor come to your home pool will help establish comfort in a new environment.
 Take your child through the facility and introduce them to their instructor.”

 2. Autism & Swimming: Watch A Swim Lesson With Your Child

-The next step to introducing swimming is to your child to have them personally watch a live swim lesson.
-Witnessing how swim lessons are conducted in reality will give your child a better understanding of how much fun swimming will be for them!
+The next step to introducing swimming to your child is watching a live swim lesson.
+Seeing how swim lessons work up close will show your child how much fun swimming will be!

-It also gives them the opportunity to ask more questions and better visualise what they will soon be doing.
+It also allows them to ask more questions and see what they will soon be doing.

 3. Autism & Swimming: Visit The Pool & Ask About Their Policies

-Now that they’re familiar with this new activity, have a meeting with the facility supervisor and ask them about their policies when providing service for a family that has a child with Autism.
+Have a meeting with the facility supervisor and ask them about their policies when providing service to a child with Autism.

-- What time of day would be the least noisy in order for my child to have a comfortable lesson?
+- What time of day would be the least noisy for my child to have a comfortable lesson?

-- What aids can be used to help my child learn?
-(Ex.
-Flutter boards, noodles, fins, etc.)
+- What aids can be used to help my child learn? (i.e. Flutter boards, noodles, fins, etc.)

-- Since my child has autism and requires extra care, is there an instructor who would be a good match for my child ?
-(Ex. an instructor who has experience working with children with autism or who is studying childcare)
+- Since my child has autism and requires extra care, is there an instructor who would be a good match for my child? (i.e. an instructor who has experience with working with children with Autism or who is studying childcare)

 - Ask for a tour of the pool facility and areas around it.
-If your child tends to wander, and if there is a lot of open space in the facility, it’s best to look out for dangers and places a child can hide.
+If your child tends to wander and there is a lot of open space, it’s best to look out for dangers and places a child can hide.

 4. Autism & Swimming: Accommodate Your Child’s Sensory Issues

-When your child is ready to start their first lesson, it’s a good idea to work with the instructor in order to accommodate your child’s sensory issues.
-Before getting into the water, parents should be aware of the following:
+Work with the instructor to accommodate your child’s sensory issues.
+Before getting into the water, parents should be aware of:

 - Clothing Preferences: “If your child doesn’t like tight clothing such as a bathing suit, they can wear a swim shirt and shorts.
-Also, if the water brushing against their skin irritates them they can wear a wet suit or rash guard to prevent the feeling of water directly against their skin.”
+They can wear a wetsuit or rash guard to prevent the feeling of water directly brushing against their skin.”

-- Brightness & Water in Eyes: She also suggests that in an outdoor lesson or bright environment, “tinted goggles can help block out the light and keep the water out of your child’s eyes.
-Ear plugs will help reduce the noise as well as keep water out of their ears and nose plugs will keep your child from accidentally inhaling water while swimming.”
+- Brightness and Water in Eyes: When swimming outside or in a bright environment, “tinted goggles can help block out the light and keep water out of our child’s eyes.
+Earplugs will help reduce noise as well as keep water out of their ears.
+Nose plugs will keep your child from accidentally inhaling water while swimming.”

-- Physical Manipulation: “sometimes swimming lessons involve physical manipulation in order to better teach a certain skill, if your child doesn’t like to be touched or grabbed it’s important to inform the instructor so they can make the class a hands off lesson.”
+- Physical Manipulation: “Sometimes swimming lessons involve physical manipulation to better teach a certain skill.
+If your child doesn’t like to be touched or grabbed, it’s important to inform the instructor to make the class a hands-off lesson.

 5. Autism & Swimming: Provide a Quiet Break Room For Your Child

-A safe and comfortable space for your child during lessons can be beneficial for their progress as a swimmer.
-Whether it’s a quiet spot on the deck or a designated meeting place away from the pool, a quiet space to have breaks during the lesson gives a child with Autism time to get away from the noise and stimulation of the pool.
+A safe and comfortable space for your child during lesson time can help them progress as a swimmer.
+A quiet spot on the deck or away from the pool to have breaks during the lesson gives a child with Autism time to get away from the noise and stimulation of the pool.

-Rachel says, “Sometimes the swim lesson can become too much and overwhelming, by having a quiet break room available it gives the child a place to go to where they can go and decompress and relax.
-However, it is important to place emphasis on the fact that the break room is not an escape from swimming lessons.
-It is not a place where a child can go just because they don’t want to swim that day, it should only be used when it is actually needed.”
+“Sometimes the swim lesson can be overwhelming.
+A quiet break room gives the child a place to decompress and relax.
+However, it is important to emphasize the fact that the break is not a place to escape from swimming lessons.
+It is not a place where a child can go just because they don’t want to swim that day.
+It should only be used when needed,” Chadwick says.

-A recent graduate of the Educational Support program at Sheridan, and continuing with specialisation in Behavioural Science, she has completed 3 different placements at various schools working in self-contained programs and with integrated classrooms.
-In her years as a swim instructor she has had the amazing opportunity to coach swimmers who have competed in the Special Olympics!
-As a swim instructor, she aims to provide her students with the highest quality of swim instruction and ensure everyone is included!
+As a recent graduate of the Educational Support program at Sheridan College, she continues to learn with a specialization in Behavioural Science.
+She has completed 3 different placements at various schools working in self-contained programs and integrated classrooms.
+During her time as a swim instructor, she has been able to coach swimmers who competed in the Special Olympics!
+She aims to provide students with high-quality and inclusive swim instruction.